acm-uic/student-task-manager-sig-mobile-dev/README.md

 Here are the basic steps I found, we'll be using this process for all our projects.
 The goal is to give us a basic idea to work with while still allowing flexibility and creativity with the app.

+> [!TIP]
+> If a question or doubt ever crosses your brain, you should ask your fellow teammates and lead first.
+If it still isn't solved, you can ask the SIG Leader and project manager.
+The idea is that the more serious a problem is, the higher it is up the tree.
+This way, we can focus on problems based on their priority level.

 ### Step 1: Discovery
 - Roles involved: